 2.4.4.
-Postponement of the weekly day off
+POSTPONEMENT OF THE WEEKLY DAY OFF

 To the extent practicable, the weekly day off shall be Sunday, and to the extent practicable, all those who work for the same company or at the same permanent place of work shall receive a day off work on that day.
 The company may, however, by agreement with the employees, postpone the weekly day off when special circumstances necessitate such a deviation from the norm.
 If it is necessary to structure work in such a way that the weekly day off work is postponed, then a collective agreement shall be reached thereto.
 In such a case, the taking of days off may be arranged in such a way that 2 days off are taken together every second weekend (Saturday and Sunday).
-If, on the other hand, due to unforeseeable reasons, a day off falls on a working day, this shall not reduce employees' entitlement to regular wages and shift-work supplement.
+If, on the other hand, due to unforeseeable reasons, a day off falls on a working day, this shall not reduce employees entitlement to regular wages and shift-work supplement.

-In the event that the employee, at the request of the employer, needs to travel between countries during unpaid days off, he must receive, on arrival back home, leave corresponding to 8 daytime work hours for each day off thus lost, provided that account has not been taken thereof in the determination of his wages.
+In the event i the employee, at the request of the employer, needs to travel between countries during unpaid days off, he must receive, on arrival back home, leave corresponding to 8 daytime work hours for each day off thus lost, provided that account has not been taken thereof in the determination of his wages.
 The taking of such days off is governed in the same manner as provided for in the section on minimum rest and leave taking.

-[Protocols of March 1997 and May 2000 on the interpretation of Section 2.4.4. on a weekly day off: It is the joint understanding of the parties that if there is no agreement between employees and managers to postpone the weekly day off work, the employee shall be entitled to leave on a working day in the following week, without reduction of pay.

-The same understanding applies regarding working trips abroad.]
+It is the joint understanding of the parties that if there is no agreement between employees and managers to postpone the weekly day off work, the employee shall be entitled to leave on a working day in the following week, without reduction of pay.
+The same understanding applies regarding working trips abroad.